-•As the students have not been given any spelling words to learn yet, there is no spelling test in this lesson.
+As the children have not been given any spelling words to learn yet, there is no spelling test in this lesson.

-- Review these spellings of the long vowel sounds and ask the students to suggest words for each one: /ai/ (ai), (ay), (a_e), (ei), (eigh), (a); /ee/ (ee), (ea), (e_e), (y), (ey), (ie), (e); /ie/ (ie), (y), (igh), (i_e), (i); /oa/ (oa), (ow), (o_e), (o); /ue/ (ue), (ew), (u_e), (u).
-Flash cards can be used for reading and sound dictation for spelling. - •Time should be set aside during the week for anyone who is unsure of these spellings or needs blending and segmenting practice.
+- •Revise these spellings of the long vowel sounds and ask the children to suggest words for each one: /ai/ (ai), (ay), (a_e), (ei), (eigh), (a); /ee/ (ee), (ea), (e_e), (y), (ey), (ie), (e); /ie/ (ie), (y), (igh), (i_e), (i); /oa/ (oa), (ow), (o_e), (o); /ue/ (ue), (ew), (u_e), (w).
+Flash cards can be used for reading and sound dictation for spelling. - Time should be set aside during the week for anyone who is unsure of these spellings or needs blending and segmenting practice.

-- An understanding of syllables and stress in words can help with spelling (see Introduction, pages 25-26). - Review how to identify the vowel sound(s) and how to split a written word into syllables with a line, especially words with double consonants, www.words.com - •Write the words college and wreckage on the board and split them into syllables.
-Ask which syllable has the stress (the first one, as it is said slightly louder to give it more emphasis).
-Often the vowel in an unstressed syllable loses its pure sound and becomes a neutral schwa (sounding something like /uh/). - However, sometimes something else happens.
-Ask the students what sound (a) and (e) are making in (age) and (ege), and explain that in some instances the vowel does not become neutral, but changes to an /i/ sound.
+- An understanding of syllables and stress in words can help with spelling (see Introduction, pages 25-26). - Revise how to identify the vowel sound(s) and how to split a written word into syllables with a line, especially words with double consonants, cko and dec. - Write the words college and wreckage on the board and split them into syllables.
+Ask which syllable has the stress (the first one, as it is said slightly louder to give it more emphasis). - Often the vowel in an unstressed syllable loses its pure sound and becomes a neutral schwa (sounding something like /uh/). - However, sometimes something else happens.
+Ask the children what sound (a) and (e) are making in (age) and (ege), and explain that in some instances the vowel does not become neutral, but changes to an /i/ sound.

 - Read the words with the class and discuss the meaning of any unfamiliar words.
-Ask the students to find and highlight each (age) or (ege) saying /ij/. - Point out that allege is different because (ege) is stressed and the ending is /ej/.
-Three of the most common (ege) words are in the spelling list (a fourth is sacrilege) and the more common spelling pattern is (age). - If the students know the ege words, they can be reasonably sure any other words will be spelled eage.
-Making up a sentence like It is alleged that you get privileges at college will help them remember, especially if you "say it as it sounds" and stress the /e/ in the words. - including schwas (privilege and allege, for example), the 'ow in courage, 'ck' after the short /e/ in wreckage, the (aw in sausage, the oph)
+Ask the children to find and highlight each (age) or (ege) saying /ij/. - •Point out that allege is different because eges is stressed and the ending is /ej/.
+Three of the most common eges words are in the spelling list (a fourth is sacrilege) and the more common spelling pattern is eage. - •If the children know the egewords, they can be reasonably sure any other words will be spelt eage.
+Making up a sentence like It is alleged that you get privileges at college will help them remember, especially if you 'say it as it sounds' and stress the /e/ in the words.

-college privilege allege manage cottage village message advantage damage heritage average savage courage wreckage sausage language orphanage marriage saying ff' in orphanage, and the silent letters in marriage and wreckage.
+Point out other spelling features, including schwas (privilege and allege, for example), the 'ow in courage, 'cko after the short /e/ in wreckage, the 'aw in sausage, college privilege allege manage cottage village message advantage damage heritage average savage courage wreckage sausage language orphanage marriage the oph saying /f/ in orphanage and the silent letters in marriage and wreckage.

 It is a good idea to blend and sound out the spelling words quickly every day with the class.

-- The students copy out the syllables of each spelling word to help them remember the spelling. - •They then read the phrases and decide which spelling words they describe (village, college, manage, cottage, allege, privilege, savage, heritage, average, damage, advantage, message, marriage, orphanage, language, sausage, wreckage, courage).
-Encourage the students to use a dictionary if they are unsure of any words.
+- The children copy out the syllables of each spelling word to help them remember the spelling. - •They then read the phrases and decide which spelling words they describe (village, college, manage, cottage, allege, privilege, savage, heritage, average, damage, advantage, message, marriage, orphanage, language, sausage, wreckage, courage). - Encourage the children to use a dictionary if they are unsure of any words.

-• The students write in the missing letters to complete the words (cake, seal, night, hippo, music, baby, keys, island, tomatoes, fairy, loaves, castle, pearls, worms, horse, watches).
-They then parse the sentence, underlining each part of speech in the correct color, identify the subject (hurricane), and parse the verb (3rd person singular, simple past).
-Severely is an adverb made by adding (-ly) to the adjective severe.
+- The children write in the missing letters to complete the words (cake, seal, night, hippo, music, baby, keys, island, tomatoes, fairy, loaves, castle, pearls, worms, horse, watches). - •They then parse the sentence, underlining each part of speech in the correct colour, identify the subject (hurricane) and parse the verb (3rd person singular, simple past).
+Severely is an adverb made by adding "ly" to the adjective severe.